ShineSujith/FPGA_VGA_Project/index.md

 ---
 By: Shine Sujith

 Hello, this is my project for the module System on Chip Design and Verification (SoC) [1].
-In this project I used Vivado to create, test and build a VGA (Video graphics array) design.
+In this project I used Vivado to create, build and test a VGA (Video graphics array) design.
 VGA is a standard of video design introduced by IBM in 1987 [2].
 The board we used was the Basys 3 Artix-7 FPGA board [3].

 ## **Template VGA Design**
 ### **Project Set-Up**
 To start we were given two Verilog code templates along with a testbench and a design constraints file which we added to the project after creating it using Vivado.
 We had to set up the project on the C drive located on the computers in college because Vivado had some trouble writing to files located on OneDrive (Fig1.1).
 The first thing I did after adding my files to the project was moving the testbench into simulation sources since it was opened in design resources by default.
 Afterward I made sure the rest of the project hierarchy was correct (Fig1.2).
 Initially we didn't have a clock set up, so we had to set one up in the clock wizard at a frequency of 25 Mega Hz.
 This frequency was chosen so we would not see any visible flickering.
-Once everything was set up I ran a simulation, synthesised, and implementation as well as generated a bitstream.
+Once everything was set up I ran a simulation, synthesis, and implementation on the design as well as generate a bitstream.
 I then connected to and programmed the board.
 I repeated this process for the second template but first I had to add some code into the VGA Top file to tell it to use the second template and not the first one.

 ![image](https://github.com/user-attachments/assets/ded24d46-4e81-489b-a733-083690a949c8)